What is the Regional Participation Program?

 What does the Regional Program involve?

-Involvement in the Regional Program is slightly less intensive than the main ENDIA Study.
+Involvement in the Regional Program is similar to the main ENDIA Study.

-Regional Participants have ready access to the Regional Coordinator by phone and email to talk them through aspects of the study and answer any questions they have.
+Regional Participants have ready access to the Regional Coordinator, Sarah, by phone and email to talk them through aspects of the study and answer any questions they have.

 ENDIA’s Regional Program is coordinated by Sarah Beresford.
-Sarah has over 25 years experience in diabetes research and paediatric nursing.
+Sarah has decades of experience in diabetes research and paediatric nursing.
 She offers a great deal of knowledge and skills to ENDIA’s regional participants.
+To meet and hear from Sarah, click here.